 - Coordinating the ranking process to select the final whārua representative(s).

 The appointment process requires the Hapū to convene a First and Second Meeting.

-Convene a Hapū meeting sometime between the 09 August – 15 August 2020.
+Convene a Hapū meeting before the 20 August 2021.

 The agenda for the meeting must include: